 Trucking Accidents Have High Mortality Rate Compared to Passenger Vehicles

 Truck accidents are five times as likely to result in fatal injuries as accidents involving other types of automobiles.
 There were far fewer truck crashes reported throughout Illinois in 2013, but the number of fatalities and catastrophic injuries resulting from the incidents involving trucks was telling.
-In a one year period between 2012 and 2013, the number of trucking fatalities rose by 16% and the number of accidents resulting in severe or life-threatening injuries represented 19% of all those injured in this type of accident.
-The power of semi-tractors to crush and mangle smaller vehicles, even while traveling at low speeds, makes them very dangerous machines capable of causing extensive injuries, such as the following.
+In a one year period between 2012 and 2013, the number of trucking fatalities rose by 16%, and the number of accidents resulting in severe or life-threatening injuries represented 19% of all those injured in this type of accident.
+The power of semi-tractors to crush and mangle smaller vehicles, even while traveling at low speeds, makes them hazardous machines capable of causing extensive injuries, such as the following.

 - Severed or mutilated limbs.

 - Deep cuts and puncture wounds.
 If infected, these wounds may facilitate the need for amputation.

 - Brain damage and neurological disorders from extensive trauma.